On the Cut Locus of Submanifolds of a Finsler Manifold: Introduction

 \subsection{Organization of the paper}

-In \autoref{sec:preliminaries}, we begin by recalling basic definitions from Finsler geometry, including the Finsler metric (\autoref{defn:FinslerMetric}) and the Chern connection (\autoref{defn:chernConnection}).
-These fundamental concepts lay the groundwork for our subsequent discussions.
-In the next section (\autoref{sec:submanifolds}), we introduce the cut locus (\autoref{defn:cutLocusN}) and the focal locus (\autoref{defn:focalLocus}) of a submanifold, and derive some basic properties of them.
-In \autoref{sec:mainResults}, we present our main results including the characterization of the cut locus, and the deformation of its complement.
-The last part (\autoref{subsec:NGeodesicLoop}) of this section, we address the generalization of Klingenberg's lemma to the Finsler setup.
+In \autoref{sec:preliminaries}, we begin by recalling basic definitions from Finsler geometry, including the Finsler metric and the Chern connection.
+In the next section (\autoref{sec:submanifolds}), we introduce the cut locus and the focal locus of a submanifold, and derive some basic properties.
+In \autoref{sec:mainResults}, we present our main results including the characterization of the cut locus and the deformation of its complement.
+In the last part (\autoref{subsec:NGeodesicLoop}) of this section, we address the generalization of Klingenberg's lemma to the Finsler setup.